SabauRares/Coin-flipper/README.md

 ## Introduction
 Welcome to the Coin Flip Web Component!
 This component is a reusable custom element that simulates a coin flip.
-With a click of a button, users can experience a realistic 3D coin flip animation and see the result, either "Heads" or "Tails".
+With a click of a button, users can experience a  coin flip animation and see the result, either "Heads" or "Tails".
 The component is lightweight, easy to integrate, and visually appealing.

 ## Key Features
 Interactive Coin Flip: Simulate flipping a coin with a smooth animation.